-As a matter of fact, cash as king has abdicated in Sweden some time ago.
+As a matter of fact, cash as king abdicated in Sweden some time ago.
 There are actually places where you cannot pay cash at all.
 They accept international credit cards or a mobile payment system called Swish which albeit is only accessible with a Swedish bank account.

 What to Say

-Scandinavians are known for not being very affected by the building of the tower of babel – they speak like every language on earth.
+Scandinavians are known for not being very affected by the building of the Tower of babel – they speak like every language on earth.